 Fumigation Company and Two Individuals Sentenced in Connection with Illegal Pesticide Application Resulting in Injuries to a Minor

-Wifredo A. Ferrer, United States Attorney for the Southern District of Florida, and Andy Castro, Acting Special Agent in Charge, United States Environmental Protection Agency (EPA), Criminal Investigation Division, Atlanta Area Office, made the announcement.
+U.S. Attorney Wifredo A. Ferrer for the Southern District of Florida and Acting Special Agent in Charge Andy Castro for the U.S. Environmental Protection Agency (EPA), Criminal Investigation Division, Atlanta Area Office, made the announcement.

-Sunland was senetenced to five years of probation.
+Sunland was sentenced to five years of probation.
 Williams and Curry were sentenced to one year in prison.

-Sunland, Williams, and Curry, previously pled guilty for their involvement in the illegal application of sulfuryl fluoride (a pesticide), contrary to the label’s safety requirements, in violation of Title 7, United States Code, Section 136i(b)(1)(B).
-Sunland also pled guilty to making false statements in connection with the investigation, in violation of Title 18, United States Code, Section 1001.
+Sunland, Williams and Curry, previously pleaded guilty for their involvement in the illegal application of sulfuryl fluoride (a pesticide), contrary to the label’s safety requirements, in violation of Title 7, United States Code, Section 136i(b)(1)(B).
+Sunland also pleaded guilty to making false statements in connection with the investigation, in violation of Title 18, United States Code, Section 1001.

-“We have environmental laws in place to ensure that pesticides are applied safely and responsibly,” said Andy Castro, Acting Special Agent in Charge of EPA’s criminal enforcement program in Florida.
+“We have environmental laws in place to ensure that pesticides are applied safely and responsibly,” said Acting Special Agent in Charge Castro.
 “When a fumigant is applied illegally, families can become victims of a serious and preventable crime.
 EPA continues to work in close partnership with the Justice Department to bring cases against those that knowingly threaten the health and safety of the American public.”